What is a GIT/REP (real property) form?

 What form does a resident/nonresident corporation, partnership, or multi-member LLC have to complete and sign in order to record the deed?

 A resident/nonresident corporation, partnership, or multi-member LLC is required to complete and sign the GIT/REP-3 form (Seller's Residency Certification/Exemption).
-Check box #5 under seller assurances (Seller is not an individual, estate, or trust...).
+Check box #5 under Seller’s Assurances (Seller is not an individual, estate, or trust...).

-What form do resident/nonresident single-member LLCs have to complete and sign in order to record the deed?
+What form do single-member LLCs have to complete and sign in order to record the deed?

-Does a corporation pay the 2% nonresident withholding and do they have to fill out the GIT/REP-3?
+Does a corporation have to pay the 2% nonresident withholding and do they have to fill out the GIT/REP-3?

-A corporation does not pay the 2% nonresident withholding, but they do have to fill out the GIT/REP-3 and check off Box 5.
+A corporation does not pay the 2% nonresident withholding, but they must fill out the GIT/REP-3 and check off Box 5.

 If a nonresident grantor is conveying property by quitclaim deed to their brother/sister/ex-spouse/etc., for $1,000 or less, do they need to get a GIT/REP-4 form with the raised seal from the Division of Taxation?

-The seller/grantor must attach a copy of a completed W-7 TIN application form (obtained from the IRS) to the GIT/REP-1 form to be submitted with the deed for recording with the appropriate county clerk.
+The seller/grantor must attach a copy of a completed W-7 TIN application form (form obtained from the IRS) to the GIT/REP-1 form to be submitted with the deed for recording with the appropriate county clerk.

-The seller(s)/grantor(s) refuses to sign the appropriate GIT/REP form and has not executed a power of attorney or otherwise given written authorization to anyone else to sign on their behalf.
-May the grantor's attorney still sign the form and have it recorded with the deed or may a GIT/REP-4 waiver form be acceptable?
+If a seller(s)/grantor(s) refuses to sign the appropriate GIT/REP form and has not given power of attorney or written authorization to anyone else, can their attorney sign the form or can a GIT/REP-4 waiver be used?

-All GIT/REP forms are required to be personally certified first hand, by way of their own signature or that of another individual with written authorization using a power of attorney or letter of authority from the seller(s)/grantor(s).
-It is the responsibility of the buyer(s)/grantee(s) or that of their/their authorized representative to be sure a GIT/REP form is completed at the time of closing.
-The appropriate county clerk will not accept a deed for recording unless accompanied by a properly completed and signed GIT/REP-1, -2 or -3 form.
-Failure by either party to comply with this procedure is not a basis for seeking a GIT/REP-4 waiver.
-However, in those instances when it is impossible to obtain the seller's/grantor's signature, the Division will consider a request for a waiver.
+No. All GIT/REP forms must be personally certified by the seller/grantor or an authorized representative (e.g., power of attorney or letter of authority).
+It is the responsibility of the buyers/grantees (or that of their/their authorized representative) to ensure a GIT/REP form is completed at the time of closing.
+The county clerk will not accept a deed unless it is accompanied by a properly completed and signed GIT/REP-1, -2 or -3 form.
+In general, failure to comply does not justify seeking a GIT/REP-4 waiver.
+However, in cases where obtaining the seller's/grantor's signature is impossible, the Division will consider a request for a waiver.

 No. The seller(s)/grantor(s) must fill out the appropriate GIT/REP form based on their residency status.
 A county or municipality is not considered an agency or authority of the United States of America, an agency or authority of the State of New Jersey, the Federal National Mortgage Association, the Federal Home Loan Mortgage Corporation, the Government National Mortgage Association, or a private mortgage insurance company.